nitinp1/terraformpersonal/README.md

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.

-The key features of Terraform are:
+The key features of Terraform are:...

 - **Infrastructure as Code**: Infrastructure is described using a high-level configuration syntax.
 This allows a blueprint of your datacenter to be versioned and treated as you would any other code.
 Additionally, infrastructure can be shared and re-used.